 More plants meant more containers, big and small, picked up from flea markets and discount stores, filled, of course, with more soil.
 And then, naturally, watered.
 How many pounds was the roof holding up?
 I shudder to think about it.
 But back then, I sought out furnishings: A glass table, plastic chairs, a vintage bamboo chair and ottoman with floral pillows, side tables for drinks, tealights, and plant displays with absolutely no regard for the weight load.

 Apparently (I had forgotten this until breaking into my photo archives) I also had some "all-weather" rugs out there, which of course became waterlogged and disgusting, and even ran electricity out there for lanterns and lights.
-(I did, eventually, go all solar, because, you should know, I'm not crazy.)
+(I eventually went all solar because I'm not crazy.)

 Ignorance is bliss